oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Implementation approach | Only macros digitally signed by a trusted publisher are enabled | To align with the ACSC Microsoft Office Macro Security guidance and enable Agencies to leverage macros securely with the least business impact.
-Configuration method | Agency preference | Macro hardening can be configured via the Agencies existing Group Policies or Intune, as well as Attack Surface Reduction in Windows Defender Exploit Guard.
+Configuration method | Organisation preference | Macro hardening can be configured via the Agencies existing Group Policies or Intune, as well as Attack Surface Reduction in Windows Defender Exploit Guard.
 Specific configuration | See below | To align with the ACSC Microsoft Office Macro Security guidance.

 - Microsoft Office Security Settings